chanlee514/PredictionIO/PMC.md

   apache-predictionio-0.13.0-rc1.tar.gz.md5`
     * `gpg --print-md SHA512 apache-predictionio-0.13.0-rc1.tar.gz >
   apache-predictionio-0.13.0-rc1.tar.gz.sha512`
+8. Run `./make-distribution.sh` and repeat steps 5 to 7 to create binary distribution release.
-8. Create a subdirectory at the SVN staging area.
+9. Create a subdirectory at the SVN staging area.
 The area should have a `KEYS` file.
     * `mkdir apache-predictionio-0.13.0-rc1`
     * `cp apache-predictionio-0.13.0-rc1.*
   apache-predictionio-0.13.0-rc1`
-9. If you have updated the `KEYS` file, also copy that to the staging area.
+10. If you have updated the `KEYS` file, also copy that to the staging area.
-10. `svn commit`
+11. `svn commit`
-11. Set up credentials with Apache Nexus using the SBT Sonatype plugin.
+12. Set up credentials with Apache Nexus using the SBT Sonatype plugin.
 Put this in `~/.sbt/0.13/sonatype.sbt`.
 You can generate username and password tokens from ASF's Nexus instance.